uribench/spell-check/README.md

 ## Why PySpelling

 There are several tools available for spell checking of various types of files.
 [PySpelling][1] by facelessuser was selected.
 It is a Python wrapper around [Gnu Aspell][5] that simplifies automation.
-See [this][6] for details on the selection criteria.
+See the [`Spell Checkers Comparison`][6] document for details on the selection criteria.

 ## PySpelling Installation